tinybirdco/guide-dynamodb-tinybird-analytics/README.md

 5. Run locally with `vercel dev`
 6. Go to the UI on `http://localhost:3000`
 7. On the UI, use the data control buttons to send some data to the DynamoDB table

-### Completing AWS config

-1. Trigger an S3 Export for the DynamoDB table [5](https://www.tinybird.co/docs/guides/ingesting-data/ingest-from-dynamodb#7-start-a-dynamodb-s3-export)
-2. Enable the DynamoDB trigger on the Lambda